fmtlib/fmt/doc/api.rst

 fields surrounded by braces ``{}``.
 The fields are replaced with formatted arguments in the resulting string.

-*args* is an argument list representing arbitrary arguments.
+*args* is an argument list representing objects to be formatted.

 The `performance of the format API
 <https://github.com/fmtlib/fmt/blob/master/README.rst#speed-tests>`_ is close